FormerLurker/Octolapse/README.md

 You can add/edit/delete/copy profiles on any of the tabs.
 You can set the current profile by clicking the Star icon.
 The current profile will be in bold with a star icon in front of it.

 Octolapse comes with several useful presets that should accommodate typical use.

+Notes:  Most setting changes will only affect the next print.
+Active prints are only affected by the logging settings inside the debug profile, and by the 'Apply Settings' button in the Camera Profile Add/Edit screen.
+All other changes will take place during your next print, though while we're still in Alpha mode I don't suggest you do any massive settings changes during a print (leave that to me)!

 #### Printer
 Here you can configure retraction length, speed, the printer snapshot command, as well as other settings.
 The retraction length setting is especially important, since it's used to detect retraction and zhop.
 Also of note is the Printer position confirmation tolerance.
 Positions can be off by 0.0051MM on my MK2S due to mechanical constraints.
 It can be difficult to tell what this setting should be, but if you have problems I would not go too much over 0.011 MM here.